-International Program is designed to help change and develop the shifting needs of people in our communities around the globe.
-This program supports statewide Homemaker activities that develop and create innovative learning, spotlight global growth projects and highlight learning lessons that achieve our goals.
-All our work is implemented in collaboration with the United Nations "Sustainable Development Goals" (SDGs) which are the blueprint to achieve a better and more sustainable future for all.
-They address the global challenges we face, including those related poverty, inequality, climate change. environmental degradation, peace and justice.
-The 17 Goals are all interconnected, and in order to leave no one behind, it is important that we achieve them all by 2030.
+The International Program is designed to help change and develop the shifting needs of people in our communities around the globe.
+This program supports statewide KEHA activities that develop and create innovative learning, spotlight global growth projects and highlight learning lessons that achieve our goals.
+All our work is implemented in collaboration with the United National "Sustainable Development Goals" (SDGs) which are the blueprint to achieve a better and more sustainable future for all.
+They address the global challenges we face, including those related to poverty, inequality, climate change, environmental degradation, peace and justice.
+The 17 goals are all interconnected, and in order to leave no one behind, it is important that we achieve them all by 2030.

-In the KEHA International Facebook Group to give other counties and clubs ideas for their next project!
+Share Your Club Activities in the KEHA International Facebook Group to give other counties and clubs ideas for their next project!